Order “Play That Rock ‘n’ Roll” on vinyl!

 Looking for “Suck It.” on vinyl?

-“Suck It.” is also available through Acetate Records in limited edition white vinyl.
+“Suck It.” is also available through Acetate Records in limited edition white or orange vinyl.

 “We’ve finally become the band that we’ve always threatened to be,” says singer-bassist Eddie Spaghetti, calling, as ever, from the road.
 With the Supersucker odometer clicking on three decades this very year, the self-proclaimed Greatest Rock n’ Roll Band in the World is marking the occasion with a loud, resounding Suck It.
 Off the blocks, this 12th studio album from the band showcases a ruthless, get-it-done trio that sounds rebuilt from Motorhead parts, with a singer-bassist transmuting Lemmy’s mojo to rasp “You said to grab it / Just hook or stab it / And now I gotta have it – All of the time.”